Jean-Pierre Bemba: Involvement in the Central African Republic

-Vice president
+Interim government

-In 2003 Bemba became vice-president under a peace deal.
+In 2003, Bemba became one of four vice-presidents during the interim government that lasted from 2003-2006.

 2006 Presidential election

-Bemba was one of 33 candidates who ran in the Congolese presidential election on 30 July 2006.
-His main campaign slogan — "One Hundred Percent Congolese" — was widely perceived as an attack on frontrunner President Joseph Kabila.
+Bemba was one of 33 candidates who ran in the Congolese presidential election on 30 July, 2006.
+His main campaign slogan — "One Hundred Percent Congolese" — was widely perceived as an attack on front-runner President Joseph Kabila.